SakshamSahgal/Knuth/docs/ConfigurationParameters.md

 - `PingBotDuration`
     - This specifies the duration (in ms) in which the KeepAlive.js script should ping itself to keep the server from Spinning down.
     - by default the value is - `600000` which is `10 minutes`
+- `RatingLength`
+    - Max limit of characters allowed in problem rating.